KsurfM/Twitter-clone/README.md

 ## Description

 This is a full stack web app resembling Twitter (X).
 It is a personal project made for fun and practice.
 The .env file with demo environment variables is pushed to the repo to make local running and previewing the app easier.
+This app was created using:
+- React Vite
+- Node
+- Express
+- Mongo
+- Tailwind CSS
+- Daisy UI

 ## Getting Started